 A few weeks ago, I was discussing Lin Wood, Sidney Powell’s right-hand man, with a pro-life activist.
 I expressed my view, after watching him at the Stop the Steal rally in Georgia, that Wood was smarmy and untrustworthy, and that he was putting on an act for religious MAGA fans.
 Like Stone, Wood made sure to drop plentiful references to “the Lord” and Biblical stories during the Georgia rally.
 But the whole time watching him, I felt like I was bathing in grease.

 My interlocutor assured me that I just didn’t get it, and that Wood was a “big deal” to conservatives in the States.
 He was a hero.
-Within days, Wood was on Twitter alleging that Chief Justice John Roberts is a pedophile (that’s one way of convincing SCOTUS to hear your election fraud lawsuit!) and repeatedly calling for Pence to be executed by firing squad.
+Within days, Wood was on Twitter calling Chief Justice John Roberts a pedophile (that’s one way of convincing SCOTUS to hear your election fraud lawsuit!) and repeatedly calling for Pence to be executed by firing squad.
 Wood is one of those responsible for spreading the Antifa rumors after the riot, deceptively posting a photo of one of the rioters taken from an Antifa website, without disclosing that the photo was from an article exposing the rioter for being a white supremacist.

 A couple weeks ago, Michael Flynn publicly called for Trump to institute martial law and administer another election using the military.
 (This was another moment when I thought to myself: “This is the moment.
 This is when MAGA-supporting social conservatives will realize that the Trump Train has completely jumped the tracks!”
 Nope.
 Instead, martial law became the cool, hip and totally reasonable thing to do.)
 Recently Flynn has begun to sell QAnon merchandise.